+D. will have an unlimited statute of limitations for the fraudulent tax return.
+E. None of the above.
 82. For which of the following tax violations is a civil penalty not imposed on taxpayers?

-- A. failure to file a tax return. - B. failure to pay tax owed. - C. fraud. - D. failure to make estimated tax payments. - E. None of these. - 83.
-A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these. - 84.
-A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+A. failure to file a tax return.
+B. failure to pay tax owed.
+C. fraud.
+D. failure to make estimated tax payments.
+E. None of the above.
+83. A taxpayer can avoid a substantial understatement of tax penalty: A. if the position is frivolous and disclosed on the tax return.
+B. if the position has a realistic possibility of being sustained by the IRS or courts.
+C. if there is substantial authority to support the position.
+D. if the position has a reasonable basis and is not disclosed on the tax return.
+E. None of the above.
+84. A taxpayer can avoid a substantial understatement of tax penalty: A. if the position is frivolous and disclosed on the tax return.
+B. if the position has a realistic possibility of being sustained by the IRS or courts.
+C. if the position is not frivolous and disclosed on the tax return.
+D. if the position has a reasonable basis and is disclosed on the tax return.
+E. None of the above.